 If your platform is not supported, or you just want to be able to edit the source code easily, you may install Pleroma from source.

-Currently Pleroma is packaged for YunoHost.
+Currently Pleroma is packaged for YunoHost and NixOS.
 If you want to package Pleroma for any OS/Distros, we can guide you through the process on our community channels.
 If you want to change default options in your Pleroma package, please discuss it with us first.

 Community maintained Raspberry Pi image that you can flash and run Pleroma on your Raspberry Pi.
 Available here https://github.com/guysoft/PleromaPi.